cbsc228/family_tree/README.txt

 -----TO RUN THE PROGRAM-----
 Type "make" to compile the program.
 Then type ./project4 in order to start it up.

-Typing "make clean" will clean up the object files generated during coimpilation.
+Typing "make clean" will clean up the object files generated during compilation.

 -----USING THE PROGRAM-----
 The program will ask for a text file (including the .txt extension) receive data from this file and insert